The Multi-Instrument (EVE-RHESSI) DEM for Solar Flares, and Implications for Non-Thermal Emission: Discussion and Conclusions

-{\bf}{ We chose the thick-target model with a sharp cutoff for this work for convenience and because is well defined and well known in the community.
-We obtain similar results using more realistic thick-target electron models which have a flat electron spectrum below $E_c$ (e.g., \citealt{sthilaire2005}).
-We have reprocessed the sample times, using a model with a flat spectrum below $E_c$, and find a 1 to 2~keV difference between limits obtained using the flat cutoff model and the sharp cutoff model for most flares, and particularly for the flares with low $E_c$ values.
+When we measure $E_c$, we are actually measuring \textit{the energy at which an assumed non-thermal photon spectrum is forced to have a downwards break due to the presence of thermal emission.} We chose the thick-target model with a sharp cutoff for this work both for convenience and because it is well defined and commonly used and accepted in the community.
+We obtain similar results using a more physically realistic thick-target electron model which has a flat electron spectrum below $E_c$ \citep[e.g.,][]{sthilaire2005}).
+We have reprocessed the sample times using a model with a flat spectrum below $E_c$ and typically find only a 1--2~keV difference between limits obtained using this flat cutoff model and the nominal sharp cutoff model, for most flares and particularly for those with low $E_c$ values.
 This is because the photon spectra for the two different models do not differ very much in the few keV just below $E_c$.
 This can be seen in Figure~\ref{fig:thick2_spec}, where we compare the spectra for the sharp and flat cutoff cases.
 Since the low-cutoff flares have upper limits from 7 to 10~keV, and the models are only fit above 5~keV, we should not expect to see much difference.
-For example, in Figure~\ref{fig:20110213_chi2_flat}, we compare the $\chi^2$ curve for a sharp cutoff to the flat cutoff curve, and the difference in the upper limit found is 1~keV.
-For the full sample, the difference between $E_c$ for the flat cutoff and $E_c$ for the sharp cutoff is less than 2~keV for 59 of 66 intervals.
+For example, in Figure~\ref{fig:20110213_chi2_flat}, we compare the $\chi^2_{{\rhessi}}$ curve for a sharp cutoff to that for a flat cutoff, and the difference in the upper limit found is 1~keV, with no difference in lower limit.
+For the full sample of flares, the difference between the best fit $E_c$ for the flat cutoff and for the sharp cutoff is less than 2~keV for 51 of 61 intervals for coronal abundances.

-We have also tested thin-target electron models and \textit{ad hoc} (empirical) sharply-broken power-law photon spectra with photon spectral index below a given $E_c$ fixed at 1.5 versus the $\sim$1.8 and $\sim$2.1 gradual rollovers seen from the \texttt{f\_thick2} models shown in Figure~\ref{fig:thick2_spec}.
-We obtain similar results for this model as for thick and thin-target models.}
+We have also tested thin-target electron models and \textit{ad hoc} (empirical) sharply-broken power-law photon spectra with photon spectral index below a given $E_c$ fixed at 1.5 (as has been commonly used in prior studies) versus the $\sim$1.8 and $\sim$2.1 gradual rollovers seen from the \texttt{f\_thick2} models shown in Figure~\ref{fig:thick2_spec}.
+We obtain similar results for the thin-target and \textit{ad hoc} models as for the nominal thick-target case.